vcthuang/PomodoroClock/README.md

 User Story #27: The audio element with id="beep" must be 1 second or longer.

 User Story #28: The audio element with id of beep must stop playing and be rewound to the beginning when the element with the id of reset is clicked.

-You can build your project by forking this CodePen pen.
-Or you can use this CDN link to run the tests in any environment you like: https://cdn.freecodecamp.org/testable-projects-fcc/v1/bundle.js

-Once you're done, submit the URL to your working project with all its tests passing.